 This project was developed to help farmers learn about and comply with health and safety guidelines on a convent all-in-one-day schedule.
 Part of a new initiative to promote health and safety to farmers and farm workers who often work alone and in dangerous conditions, the HSE announced that the first sessions of the SHAD scheme were booked out well in advance.

 Challenges faced by those in Britain’s most dangerous industry are varied and often easily managed with sensible health and safety measure implementation.
 Organisers hope the SHAD scheme will reduce the risk of fatal injuries and accidents by providing farmers with a free, voluntary learning zone of their peers.
-The days offered things like livestock handling tips, machine care (e.g. how to safely move portable diesel generators, tractor care, ladder maintenance, etc) and practical demonstrations.
+The days offered things like livestock handling tips, machine care (e.g. how to safely move portable industrial generators, tractor care, ladder maintenance, etc) and practical demonstrations.

 The first five events were held in Illminster, Ludlow, Orkney, Salisbury and Spalding, and were attended by more than 1,700 agricultural workers and farmers.
 There are a further twenty-two events planned for the 2012/2013 year.

 But what does this have to do with our company?
-Second hand diesel generators are especially popular for tough agricultural work because they’re hardy and resilient in challenging conditions.
+Second hand industrial generators are especially popular for tough agricultural work because they’re hardy and resilient in challenging conditions.
 We enjoy a great relationship with the agricultural sector because our generator services offer low cost solutions and dexterous generator rental and buyer contracts to make sure our customers get the beast deal.

 For us, a significant part of that relationship rests on a thorough understanding of the industry and applications of our products within the various sectors, including our Fuel Tank Rental.
 We take time to help all our agricultural clients to make the best decisions on everything from generator choice to payment method.
 To help us stay in the loop, we follow HSE regulations with interest.
 You might also like to read our blog about the difference between KW and KVA.